 Get familiar with basics of Vision SDK

-Set up a minimal integration of Vision SDK with a few lines of code at the Install and configure guide
+Set up a minimal integration of Vision SDK with a few lines of code at the installation guide

 Learn how to set up the most popular features with our tutorials

 If you can't find what you're looking for, reach out to our support team.

 While the Vision SDK is using the camera you must display the Mapbox watermark on screen.
 Read more about attribution requirements in our terms of service.